![]() |

 As

-the British Government were unable to supply the aircraft needed and requested
+the British Government were unable to supply the aircraft needed and

-Zealand Governments took place, and a Mutual Aid Agreement (Lease/Lend)
+and New Zealand Governments took place, and a Mutual Aid Agreement (Lease/Lend)

+was signed.
 Thirteen fighter squadrons (numbers 14 - 26 equipped with P-40’s then F4U’s), Six bomber squadrons (numbers 1- 5 and 9 equipped with Hudson’s then PV-1 Venturas), Two flying boat squadrons (numbers 5 and 6 with PBY-5 Catalinas), One dive bomber squadron (number 25 with SBD-5 Dauntless’s) and Two torpedo bomber squadrons (numbers 30 and 31 with TBF-1c Avengers) served tours of duty in the operational area from late 1942.
-These units were supported by 40 and 41 (Transport) Squadrons flying C-47's and Lockheed C-61 Loadstars The first
+These units were supported by 40 and 41 (Transport) Squadrons flying C-47's and Lockheed C-61 Loadstars The

+M’s.
 A continual shuttle then followed with the squadrons serving a tour (usually 6 weeks) in the frontal area, then leaving their aircraft to be flown by the relieving squadron, and being transported back to the rear area for rest and further training before returning for a further tour.
-By the
+By

-never scored any confirmed kills.
+the Corsairs never scored any confirmed kills.

 It was soon realised by the RNZAF Command in New Zealand that they wouldn’t have the manpower to support each operational squadron as a self contained unit, so a system of Servicing Units (S.U.) was put into place.
 All aircraft were ‘Owned’ and serviced by these units, and issued to the squadrons as necessary.
-It was therefore rare for any one pilot to have an individual aircraft exclusively, so nose art was very rare on RNZAF fighter aircraft.
+It was therefore rare for any one pilot to have an individual aircraft exclusively, so nose art was very rare on later RNZAF fighter aircraft.
 The S.U.s added any individual markings required for tactical purposes.
 This system was continued until the end of 1945.
-On the
+On

-23rd of March 1944, the SBD’s of 25 (Dive-Bomber) Squadron,
+the 23rd of March 1944, the SBD’s of 25 (Dive-Bomber) Squadron,

 and the TBF-1c’s of 30 (Torpedo Bomber) Squadron arrived at Piva airstrip